- Guide, Website development services

 Front-end preview

-Static blocks serve many use cases, but complex websites often require context-aware behavior.
+Static blocks serve many use cases, but complex platforms and websites often require context-aware behavior.
 PHP templates can include conditional logic that adapts block output based on page context.

 Example: Homepage-specific styling